Carbon monoxide safety program

 When you service an open-flue gas heater and detect negative air pressure, you have a responsibility to make the situation safe and inform your client of your findings.

 To help you explain the potential dangers of carbon monoxide and the steps needed to overcome negative pressure, the VBA and Energy Safe Victoria have prepared an advice letter (PDF, 195.67 KB), which you should fill in and provide to your client after completing an inspection and service.

 In all cases, clearing existing vents and installing additional ventilation are the recommended solutions for overcoming negative pressure.
 If this is not possible, check with your client to see whether they are happy for you to isolate their heater.

 Sometimes, though, a client may not want you isolating their gas heater or installing additional ventilation in their home.
 In such cases, you should take the following action:

-- Hand your client the advice letter and re-iterate the potential dangers of carbon monoxide and the effect of negative pressure.
+1. Hand your client the advice letter and reiterate the potential dangers of carbon monoxide and the effect of negative pressure.

-- Inform your client that you will be notifying the VBA of the situation, and that the VBA will contact the client directly.
+3. Inform your client that you will notify the VBA of the situation, and that the VBA will contact them directly.

 Once you have notified the VBA of your actions regarding a client’s gas appliance, your job is done.
 The VBA will take over and work with your client to resolve their negative air pressure situation.

-Please note: The VBA will not take enforcement action against a registered or licensed gasfitter where we have been appropriately notified of the situation regarding your client’s gas heater.
+Please note: The VBA will not take enforcement action against a registered or licensed gasfitter if we have been appropriately notified of the situation regarding your client’s gas heater.